 Open an Account.

 Review your broker’s initial deposit requirements and account types to see what will suit you best.
 Get enough funds deposited in your trading account to cover your options.
 Also, familiarize yourself with the broker’s margin requirements for various types of options strategies so that you can have enough funds to trade.
 Typically broker-dealers have different levels of option trading accounts.
-The first level is less risky and for beginners that are looking to either buy calls or sell covered calls.
-Brokerages typically have more strict requirements for people that want to take on higher risks such as selling nake calls.
+The first level is less risky for beginners looking to buy calls or sell covered calls.
+Brokerages typically have stricter requirements for people who want to take on higher risks, such as selling naked calls.

-A premium of an option is determined primarily by the value of the underlying security and time left to maturity or expiry of the contract.
+An option’s premium is determined primarily by the value of the underlying security and time left to maturity or expiry of the contract.
 The volatility of the underlying security also has a bearing on the premium.

 As can perhaps be intuitively divined, higher volatility means higher risk, and vice versa.
 As a result, Options on stocks with high volatility will be available for higher premia, as the seller will charge a higher risk premium.
 As with everything else, historical volatility is used as an indicator of the volatility of a stock price.
-An effort can also be made to estimate implied volatility, in other words, expected future volatility.
+An effort can also be made to estimate implied volatility, such as expected future volatility.